Hyacinth macaw: Conservation and threats

 The conservation status of the hyacinth macaw is assessed as vulnerable.
 The first proper estimate of its total wild population was published by Munn in 1987 as 3,000 individuals, with a range of 2,500 to 5,000.
 Yamashita estimated the total world captive population as equal or slightly more than that in 1988.
-An anonymous blogger associated with the NGO the World Wildlife Fund claimed in 2004 that an estimated 10,000 birds were taken from the wild in the 1980s, of which half were destined for the Brazilian market, and that the wild population had increased to 6,500.
+According to the World Wildlife Fund, as of 2004, an estimated 10,000 birds were taken from the wild in the 1980s, of which half were destined for the Brazilian market, and that the wild population had increased to 6,500.

 The hyacinth macaw is protected by law in Brazil and Bolivia, and commercial export of wild sourced specimens is banned by its listing on Appendix I of the CITES.
 A number of long-term studies and conservation initiatives are in place; the Hyacinth Macaw Project in the Brazilian state of Mato Grosso do Sul has carried out important research by ringing individual birds, and has created a number of artificial nests to compensate for the small number of sites available in the region.

 The Minnesota Zoo with BioBrasil and the World Wildlife Fund are involved in hyacinth macaw conservation.

-On July 3, 2025, the hyacinth macaw was recognized as the symbolic bird of Mato Grosso do Sul after the approval of Law No. 6.442.
+On 3 July 2025, the hyacinth macaw was recognized as the symbolic bird of Mato Grosso do Sul after the approval of Law No. 6.442.
 According to the Hyacinth Macaw Project, this new recognition can help preserve the species and boost local tourism.